Blog article

 Here are specific examples from the current market:

-- Roundhill Cannabis ETF (WEED) waived its 0.40% expense ratio to 0.00% until at least July 1, 2025.
+- Roundhill Cannabis ETF (WEED) waived its 0.40% expense ratio to 0.00% through at least May 1, 2026, as a strategy to attract investors during anticipated cannabis regulation changes.

 - Fidelity offers several ZERO funds with 0% expense ratios on core index strategies.